Scripps News

-Scripps News is an American news network headquartered in Atlanta, Georgia, and owned by the E. W. Scripps Company.
+Scripps News is a free ad-supported streaming television (FAST) streaming news channel, and a former American digital subchannel network headquartered in Atlanta, GA, and owned by the Scripps Networks division of the E. W. Scripps Company.
 It was previously known as Newsy, from its launch in 2008 until December 31, 2022.

-Its content is available for free on OTT platforms including Pluto TV, The Roku Channel, Xumo, Haystack News and Samsung TV Plus, in addition to streaming devices such as Roku, Apple TV and Amazon Fire TV.
-It is also available for free on more than 300 over-the-air stations, as of October 2021.
-Internationally, Scripps News was carried in Canada by RiverTV on channel 26.
+Its content is available free on OTT platforms including FuboTV, Pluto TV, The Roku Channel, YouTube TV, Xumo, Haystack News, and Samsung TV Plus.

 History

 Newsy was founded in 2008.
 In its early years, Newsy operated primarily as a syndication business, selling news and original content to major digital journalism brands that included AOL/Huffington Post, Microsoft and Mashable.

 In January 2014, Newsy was acquired for $35 million by the E. W. Scripps Company.

-In September 2017, Scripps announced it would take over RLTV's (Retirement Living Television) cable and satellite carriage agreements for approximately 26 million subscribers and reprogram the network with Newsy's lineup of shows.
+Three years later, in September 2017, Scripps then announced it would take over RLTV's (Retirement Living TV) cable and satellite carriage agreements for approximately 26 million subscribers and reprogram the network with Newsy's lineup of shows.